 Our goal is to ensure you are equipped with the knowledge, tools, and resources to make sound financial decisions while making payments on your vehicle.
 Credit Acceptance is an indirect auto finance company that works with more than 12,000 new and used car dealerships across the nation to help car buyers like you get approved for financing on a vehicle, regardless of your credit history.

 If you are looking to get financing on a new or used car…

-Fill out the Start Your Credit Approval form on our website and We will connect you with three enrolled car dealerships in your local area that can help you get approved.
+Simply see if you pre-qualify on our website and we’ll connect you with a car dealership in your area that can help you get started.